nilsonmolina/hercules/03-erymanthian-boar/README.md

 > *Note: cron is recurring, look for a command that is executed only once at a specified time.*

 ## How To Run
-To run this program on a macOS system:
+To run this script on a macOS system:

 1. By default, the **atrun** utility is disabled on macOS.
 To enable it, run the following command :
 ```